SARAH PATER

 Request More Information

-SARAH PATER received her BFA from Boston University and her MFA from Rhode Island School of Design.
-She has exhibited in Berman Museum of Art, Collegeville, PA; Pablo’s Birthday, New York, NY; CHART, New York, NY; Helen J Gallery, Los Angeles, LA; Taylor Grahne Project Notting Hill, London, UK; West Chester University, West Chester, PA; 808 gallery at Boston University, Boston, MA; RISD Museum, Providence, RI.
-Pater has participated in numerous residences, including Elizabeth Murray Artist Residency; Soaring Garden Artist Residency, The Ora Lerman Charitable Trust; and The Sam and Adele Golden Foundation for the Arts Residency.
-She has received fellowship from Illuminate the Arts Grant, City of Philadelphia; Lighthouse Work Fellowship; Graduate Division Fellowship; Rhode Island School of Design, RISD Fellowship; among others.
-Her work has been featured in Whitehot Magazine, Two Coats of Paint, Wall Street Journal, Hyperallergic, and more.
+SARAH PATER received her BFA from Boston University and her MFA from the Rhode Island School of Design.
+She has exhibited widely, including at the Berman Museum of Art, Collegeville, PA; Pablo’s Birthday, New York, NY; CHART, New York, NY; Helen J Gallery, Los Angeles, CA; Taymour Grahne Projects, London, UK; West Chester University, West Chester, PA; 808 Gallery at Boston University, Boston, MA, and the RISD Museum, Providence, RI.